rajasekaranap/AddressBook-MVC-java/README.md

 To run the project follow the instructions given below:

-1.Create a table 'addbook' with the following structure in ORACLE
+1.Create a table 'addbook' with the following structure in MySQL

 	fieldname	type